SEAME-pt/Team02-WarmUp/README.md

 ## 📚 **Project Overview**

-This project consists of five modules, each designed to develop and enhance specific programming concepts, with a special focus on **Modules 03** and **04**.
+This project consists of five modules, each designed to develop and enhance specific programming concepts.

 ---